intmus/inttheory22-23/_03-triads-7chords-leadsheet/a1-triads.md

 {% include abc-example.html number="2" abc=ex2 %}

 Triads are important to almost all of Western music and form the basic unit in diatonic (key-based) harmony.
 While our ultimate goal is to describe how triads *function* harmonically, it is important that we are able to identify the structure of triads themselves independent of their diatonic functions, so we will begin by studying their intervallic structure.

-## Building diatonic triads

-All diatonic triads have exactly three pitches, although chordal members may be doubled and certain chord members can occasionally be omitted (and therefore implied) depending on the context.
-We name the chord members by the distance above the bottom pitch **when the chord is stacked in thirds**:
-- the lowest pitch is called the *root* of the chord
-- the pitch that is a 3rd above the root is called the *chordal third*
-- the pitch that is a 5th above the root is called the *chordal fifth*

-This can be confusing to beginning theory students, because we refer to intervals, scale degrees, and chordal members using the same ordinal numbers--thirds, fifths, etc.--and most often do not use the word "chordal".
-As you become more experienced in describing these things, you will be able to discern the meaning from context, but if you would like to avoid confusion for now, you can preface the ordinal number with the word "chordal" until you are comfortable.

-### Triad inversions

-Because triads have three pitches, there are three possible configurations that depend on which note of the triad is in the lowest voice.
-We will call these *inversions*, but they are sometimes referred to as *positions*.
-The system that we use to label inversions relies on the intervals within the triad.

-### A note on terminology

-As dyads have two pitches, the word "triad" implies *any* collection of three pitches.
-In diatonic music, however, we use this word to refer to a certain intervallic structure, so until we reach the unit on post-tonal harmony, you may assume that the word "triad" refers to the stacked thirds of diatonic harmony.

-## Triad qualities

 Using the next example:
 - determine what role each chord member -- root, third, and fifth -- plays in determining the quality of a triad